UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Let's use `cross_validate` on our hockey player dataset now.
+Let's use `cross_validate` on our pokemon dataset that we saw in the previous exercises.

 Tasks: